 National Weather Service San Diego California

-areas of low clouds and fog will likely move into the coastal
+areas of night and morning low clouds and fog into Saturday.
+Dry and

 Discussion...for extreme southwestern California including Orange...